prantoran/storefront/Notes/REST_Framework.md

 Using classes, instead of functions, to define views for REST methods.
 ## Benefits of class-based views
 - Less messy, fewer conditional statements.

+# Mixins

+Set of reusable common statements packed together.

+## Generice views

+Concrete class that implements one or two mixins.